-Begun with the meeting of three individuals at a corner table at Barnes and Noble in 2011, the Pet Pantry of Lancaster County has undergone many changes and much growth since that late summers evening.
-Those three individuals: Mel Sanders, Dr. Bryan Langlois, and Krystle Black, along with countless other volunteers and staff have all helped the Pet Pantry become THE ORGANIZATION in Lancaster County that is there day in and day out to "Meet the Need" of animals and their loving families.
+In 2011 the formation began with the meeting of three individuals at a corner table at Barnes & Noble.
+Since then, The Pet Pantry of Lancaster County has undergone many changes and much growth.
+Those three individuals along with countless other volunteers and staff have all helped the Pet Pantry become THE ORGANIZATION in Lancaster County that is there day in and day out to "Meet the Need" of animals and their loving families.

 Starting out small, well...very small (Mel's living room to be exact), the Pantry went to work collecting pet food donations from the public and portioning out that food to people in need.
 We started by feeding the pets of just 12 families.
 Soon, as word about our program spread, we quickly were overwhelmed with the need and had to move to a bigger location to accommodate the food donations and portioning out that was needed.
 So it was on to Mel's garage.

-The need kept growing though, and after a while it was obvious we would need even more.
-Through working with some people at That Fish Place/That Pet Place we were able to get some space in their warehouse to both store food and distribute it from.
+The need kept growing though, and after a while, it was obvious we would need even more.
+Through working with some people at That Fish Place/That Pet Place we were able to get some space in their warehouse to both store food and distribute it.
 It was at this point in time (around 2013) that we realized there was a "need" for other services in the community as well.
-One of those being health care for these families pets.
+One of those being health care for these family's pets.

-Dr. Langlois had worked at the Humane League of Lancaster County for the previous 8 years before leaving to devote all his time to the Pantry.
-His expertise in setting up medical programs for pets in need allowed the Pantry to set up its Veterinary Program that started to provide lower cost spay/neuter services to the community, feral cat Trap/Neuter/Return (TNR) services to the County, and give more in depth, life saving care to pets whose owners just could not afford regular veterinary prices.
+The Pantry to set up its Veterinary Program that started to provide lower-cost spay/neuter services to the community, feral cat Trap/Neuter/Return (TNR) services to the County, and give more in-depth, life-saving care to pets whose owners just could not afford regular veterinary prices.
 Services were first done in a converted office in the warehouse, but soon it was evident to really be able to help, a larger more visible location was needed.

-In the May of 2014 the Pet Pantry moved yet again to its current location on Millersville Road in Lancaster.
+In May of 2014, the Pet Pantry moved yet again to its current location on Millersville Road in Lancaster.
 There we finally had the full space needed to really expand our programs and bring the final piece of the "puzzle of need" together, rescue.

 That brings us to today.
-Over just 5 short years the Pet Pantry has been able to grow into an organization that is there to "Meet the Need" of animals and their families right here in Lancaster County.
+Over just 8 short years the Pet Pantry has been able to grow into an organization that is there to "Meet the Need" of animals and their families right here in Lancaster County.
 We are very proud to say that we have our focus on only Lancaster County.
-That is were the need is, and we will not look to expand our reach to other areas until we can be sure we have met the need in our own Backyard.
-Averaging over 400 adoptions a year, 1,000 feral cat TNR surgeries a year, 70,000+ pounds of dry dog/cat food given out a year, 150+ families helped a year, over $250,000 in veterinary care a year to those in need, and 50+ life saving veterinary procedures a year for animals with no where else to turn to for help, the Pet Pantry truly has become the animal welfare organization in Lancaster County that is there to "Meet the Need" of animals and their families right here in Lancaster County!!
+That is where the need is, and we will not look to expand our reach to other areas until we can be sure we have met the need in our own Backyard.
+Averaging over 400 adoptions a year, 1,000 feral cat TNR surgeries a year, 70,000+ pounds of dry dog/cat food given out a year, 150+ families helped a year, over $250,000 in veterinary care a year to those in need, and 50+ life saving veterinary procedures a year for animals with nowhere else to turn to for help, the Pet Pantry truly has become the animal welfare organization in Lancaster County that is there to "Meet the Need" of animals and their families right here in Lancaster County and surrounding areas!!

 Thank you for taking the time to learn a little bit about us and where we came from.
 We hope you will see that the Pet Pantry of Lancaster County has existed and will continue to exist because of the need that has to be met.
 It is only with YOUR help that we can continue to meet this need.
 We hope you will consider supporting us in the future as we work to fulfill this mission, and if you already are a dedicated supporter of the Pantry THANK YOU!!!